 There are countless options to choose from (Toledo is possibly the most popular destination to visit from the Spanish capital) depending on your wants and needs.

-If you are short on time and want to visit some other popular day trip destinations, then this full-day tour from Madrid includes a visit to Segovia (and an optional add-on in Ávila).
+If you are short on time and want to visit some other popular day trip destinations, then this full-day tour includes a visit to Segovia (and an optional add-on in Ávila).
 Keep in mind that, if you choose this option, you won’t be able to enjoy any place to its full potential.

 Another great option is this day tour which includes transport to and from Madrid, a guided tour of Toledo and a stop at a local winery (with wine and tapas tastings!) in the lovely Castilla-La Mancha region.